The Ultimate Guide On TikTok For Business In 2022

 A branded hashtag challenge is a type of ad in which a brand asks TikTokers to create videos based on a prompt, i.e. a hashtag.

 These types of ads reach the most people out of all types of ads and are consequently the most expensive ads to run.
 That said, they also work very well because on top of simply reaching a lot of people, you also reach them through user-generated content, which we’ve already established is particularly effective.
+Consider using the best contract management software available to help you manage influencer contracts and agreements more efficiently.

 Work With TikTok Influencers